veronikablazic/Elixir_Pet_Diagnosis_App/README.md

   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

-This project uses React for front-end developement.
+This project uses React for frontend developement.
 The code is inside /client folder.
-To access the client developement environment run `npm run dev` inside the client directory.
+To access the client developement environment, run `npm run dev` inside the client directory.
 Now you can visit [`localhost:5173`](http://localhost:5173) from your browser.

-To connect the two, the build front-end needs to be copied into /priv/static/webapp.
+To connect the frontent with the backend, the built frontend needs to be copied into /priv/static/webapp.
 To achieve this, run `npm run build` inside the client directory followed by `mix webapp` from the root of the project.
 After the phoenix server is started, the compiled front-end will be available on [`localhost:4000/app`](http://localhost:4000/app).